-PRD for Local Authorities and Employers
+PRD for Local Authorities, Employers and School Leaders

 GTC Scotland works closely with Local Authorities and Employers to Support them in their work.

 Please find advice about Professional Review and Development below.

 A culture and climate of trust, where teachers feel nurtured, valued and empowered is core to the success of PRD.